Dwayde/StarCitizen-HangarXPLOR/README.md

 # Modified

-This is modified version by /u/Dwayde_Wade.
-If you have any problems/issues please feel free to contact me.
-Also you can ask for new features.
+* This is modified version by /u/Dwayde_Wade.
+* If you have any problems/issues please feel free to contact me.
+(Discord - dwaydewade, reddit - /u/Dwayde_Wade)
+* Also you can ask for new features.

 # Changes